Who is American Medical Collection Agency?

 Will American Medical Collection Agency sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with American Medical Collection Agency again.

 American Medical Collection Agency (AMCA) Complaints